10 Baby Steps Anyone Can Take To Reduce Waste

 It is estimated that Americans waste almost $2k a year by tossing out spoiled or unwanted food.
 What could you do with an extra $2k in your pocket?
 When you have a plan for that bunch of cilantro, you’re not going to throw out half of it next week.

-An added benefit of meal prep is that I make sure we have well-balanced dinners.
+An added benefit of easy healthy meal prep is that I make sure we have well-balanced dinners.
 The rare weeks that I don’t meal plan always lead me to scramble to put dinner on the table.
 We also don’t end up eating as well, and leftovers which we rely on for lunches are scarce.

 10. Ditch the Paper